Ivan-Zennaro/dots_and_boxes/README.md

 Remember, colors are properly displayed in a terminal that supports **ANSI escape codes**.

-Generally it works wrell for Unix shell prompts.
+Generally it works well in Unix shell prompts.

 ## Gui version
 From this menu you can select: